 This mode is quite close to singleTask, only single instance of Activity could be existed in the system.
 The difference is Task hold this Activity could have only one Activity, the singleInstance one.If another Activity is called from this kind of Activity, a new Task would be automatically created to place that new Activity.
 Likewise, if singleInstance Activity is called, new Task would be created to place the Activity.

-Anyway the result is quite weird.
-From the information provided by dumpsys, it appears that there are two Tasks in the system but there is only one appeared in Task Manager depends on which is latest one that is moved to top.
+, it appears that there are two Tasks in the system but there is only one appeared in Task Manager depends on which is latest one that is moved to top.
 As a result, although there is a Task that is still working in the background but we couldn't switch it back to foreground.
 Doesn't make any sense at all.

 This is what that happened when singleInstance Activity is called while there already is some Activity existed in the stack.